godotengine/godot-docs/tutorials/navigation/navigation_using_navigationlinks.rst

 .. image:: img/nav_link_properties.png

 NavigationLinks share many properties with NavigationRegions like ``navigation_layers``.
-NavigationLinks add a single connection between two positions over an arbitrary distance compared to NavigationRegions that add a more local traversable area with a navmesh resource.
+NavigationLinks add a single connection between two positions over an arbitrary distance compared to NavigationRegions that add a more local traversable area with a navigation mesh resource.

-NavigationLinks have a ``start_location`` and ``end_location`` and can go in both directions when ``bidirectional`` is enabled.
+NavigationLinks have a ``start_position`` and ``end_position`` and can go in both directions when ``bidirectional`` is enabled.
-When placed a navigationlink connects the navmesh polygons closest to its ``start_location`` and ``end_location`` within search radius for pathfinding.
+When placed a navigationlink connects the navigation mesh polygons closest to its ``start_position`` and ``end_position`` within search radius for pathfinding.

-The polygon search radius can be configured globally in the ProjectSettings under ``navigation/2d_or_3d/default_link_connection_radius`` or set for each navigation ``map`` individually using the ``NavigationServer.map_set_link_connection_radius()`` function.
+The polygon search radius can be configured globally in the ProjectSettings under ``navigation/2d_or_3d/default_link_connection_radius`` or set for each navigation **map** individually using the ``NavigationServer.map_set_link_connection_radius()`` function.

-Both ``start_location`` and ``end_location`` have debug markers in the Editor.
+Both ``start_position`` and ``end_position`` have debug markers in the Editor.
 The visible radius of a position shows the polygon search radius.
-All navmesh polygons inside are compared and the closest is picked for the edge connection.
+All navigation mesh polygons inside are compared and the closest is picked for the edge connection.
 If no valid polygon is found within the search radius the navigation link gets disabled.

 .. image:: img/nav_link_debug_visuals.png